Locality and thermalization in closed quantum systems: Light cone renormalization group

-In order to show that the quench in the non-integrable case considered in Fig.~1 and Fig.~2 of the main paper does indeed lead to a thermalization of the local correlation functions in the thermodynamic limit at long times we have performed infinite size time-dependent DMRG calculations.
+In order to show that the quench considered in Fig.~\ref{Fig1} and Fig.~\ref{Fig3} does indeed lead to a thermalization of the local correlation functions at long times in the TDL we have performed time-dependent DMRG calculations for infinite system size.
 The time evolution is performed by using a third order Trotter-Suzuki decomposition with a time step $J\delta t=0.05$.
-In order to obtain results in the thermodynamic limit we have simulated the dynamics on a light cone which grows with an effective velocity, set by the Trotter time step, which is much larger than the Lieb-Robinson velocity.
+In order to obtain results in the TDL we have simulated the dynamics on a light cone which grows with an effective velocity, set by the Trotter time step, which is much larger than the Lieb-Robinson velocity.
 Further details of the algorithm are given in Ref.~\onlinecite{EnssSirker}.
-The initial state as well as the thermalized state were calculated using an imaginary time evolution.
+The initial state and the thermalized state were calculated using an imaginary time evolution.